errorexists/Getting-Started-With-OpenCore/README.md

 # Setting up your config.plist

-Keep in mind with config.plist in OpenCore, they are different from Clover’s config.plists.
-They cannot be mixed and matched.
+Keep in mind with config.plist in OpenCore, they are different from Clover’s config.plist, they cannot be mixed and matched.
 It is not recomended to duplicate every patch and option from your clover config.

 First let’s duplicate the `sample.plist`, rename the duplicate to `config.plist` and open in Xcode.